achekh/neos-critical-github-io/Guide/framework/api.md

 layout: "default"
 parent: "Logic layer"
 grand_parent: "Guide"
+nav_order: 3
 ---
 # API
 ***
 The Mini App development framework provides a diversity of native APIs for easily calling host app capabilities, such as user information acquisition, local storage, and payment features.
-For more information, see the [API documentation](doc:basics-api).
+For more information, see the [API documentation](../../APIs/basics-api).

 Generally, there are the following types of Mini App APIs:

 ## Event listener APIs

-It is agreed that APIs starting with `on` are used to listen whether an event is triggered, such as [wx.onCompassChange](doc:compass-api#wxoncompasschangefunction-callback)
+It is agreed that APIs starting with `on` are used to listen whether an event is triggered, such as [wx.onCompassChange](../../APIs/device-api/compass-api#wxoncompasschangefunction-callback)

 ## Sample code